The author is a guitarist and bassist with over 35 years of experience as a musician.

 Pro Guitarists Who Play Epiphone

 Epiphone builds outstanding guitars for intermediate players and beginning guitarists.
-As they are owned by Gibson, they are able to produce near-exact copies of famous Gibson guitars such as the Les Paul, SG, and ES-335.
+As they are owned by Gibson, they can produce near-exact copies of famous Gibson guitars such as the Les Paul, SG, and ES-335.
 And, because they keep costs down, Epiphone guitars are typically much more affordable than their Gibson counterparts.

-That means, for guitarists who are counting their pennies but always wanted a gorgeous Les Paul, Epiphone is a great choice.
-In my opinion, their mid-level instruments are of excellent quality, and definitely good enough for gigging and recording.
+That means, for guitarists who are counting their pennies but always wanted a gorgeous Les Paul, Epiphone is a brilliant choice.
+Their mid-level instruments are of excellent quality, and they’re good enough for gigging and recording.

 I’m also one of those guys who will tell you Epiphone guitars are among the best alternatives to Gibson guitars, not simply budget-friendly alternatives.
 That means you don’t even need to upgrade from your Epiphone to a Gibson if you don’t want to.

 But if that’s true, then why don’t professional guitar players use Epiphone instruments?
 There is a long and a short answer to that question.
 The short answer is that some do use them.
 In fact, that’s what this article is all about.